 Oh, and guess who I found?

 Dolly, the cloned sheep!
-I had no idea she was from Edinburgh, but what do know
+I had no idea she was from Edinburgh, but what do you know.

 Last but not least, let’s talk about Edinburgh’s skyline.